AndTheManDrew/NightVision/nightvision_images/ludeon.md

 [center][img]https://raw.githubusercontent.com/AndTheManDrew/NightVision/master/nightvision_images/promo_smaller.png[/img][/center]

-[center][b][u]1.1.[/u] Everybody was night-time fighting...du du du du duh duh duh duh duuuh[/center] [center]

-[size=14pt]
-[i]...on this fine and dark night, I, Private Cheek, will to teach you the sly and deadly art of night-time fighting, forged by the ancients of the first Sparta, tempered in the wars of antiquity, sharpened by Urb-World gangs, honed by...
-...yes?...
-...I don't give a [b]damn[/b] if I said I would teach you this two quadrums, two minutes or two years ago, when I say 'I will teach you', [u]what do you say[/u]??
-...Damn straight, you're honoured.
-[/i][/center]

 [center][b][u]1.0.[/u] or: How I Learned to Stop Worrying And Love The Dark[/center] [center]
 [size=14pt]
 [i]Attennn'shun Colonist…
 You've had your eyeballs removed and replaced by [b]mech-damn[/b] machinery,